metosin/muuntaja/README.md

 ### ring-middleware-format

-* Set's the `:body` to nil after consuming the body (instead of re-creating a stream)
+* Does not recreate a `:body` stream after consuming the body
 * Multiple `wrap-format` middlewares can be used in the same mw stack, rest are no-op
 * By default, encodes only collections (or responses with `:muuntaja.core/encode?` set)
 * Reads the `content-type` from request headers (as defined in the RING Spec)
-* Currently, supports only single charset, defaulting to UTF-8.
 * Does not set the `Content-Length` header (done by the adapters)
 * `:yaml-in-html` / `text/html` is not supported